Our Special Weapons and Tactics Team (SWAT) and Hostage Negotiations Team (HNT) are specially trained to deal with crisis situations.

 - Breaching team leader.

 In addition, the team has a tactical medicine program comprised of a trauma surgeon, an emergency room physician and 5 paramedics.

-Our Hostage Negotiations Team comprises 13 members.
+Our Crisis Negotiation Team comprises 13 members.
 Eleven members are Sheriff’s Office deputies and 2 members are from other police agencies within Clackamas County.
 Of the 11 deputies, one is a Sergeant who leads the team.